leaysgur/slides/docs/cloudflare_workers_tech_talks-2/index.md

 ### Summary

 - For different use cases, we need simple yet but flexible solution
+- `wrangler dev --remote` is the only way to access all bindings and features
 - JavaScript API for Workers looks good
-- It is nice to be run on especially Node.js and Bun
+- It is nice to be run on especially Node.js, Bun etc...
-- `wrangler dev --remote` is the only way to access all bindings and features

 Workers **Bindings** API running **from anywhere**...?